SetVenue Cookie Policy

 - California — wiretap: Cal.
 Penal Code § 631 / § 632 (CIPA).
 SetVenue does not use any session-replay, screen-recording, scroll-tracking, mouse-movement-tracking, keystroke-logging, or other behavioral-monitoring technology that could give rise to wiretap claims under Javier v.
 Assurance IQ, LLC, No. 21-16351, 2022 WL 1744107 (9th Cir.
 May 31, 2022).

-- United States — federal: FTC Act § 5 (deceptive or unfair trade practices) — this Policy represents only what SetVenue actually does; we do not make affirmative claims about features (analytics opt-in, GPC honoring, footer preference manager) that are not present in the codebase.
+- United States — federal: FTC Act § 5 (deceptive or unfair trade practices) — this Policy represents only what SetVenue actually does; we do not make affirmative claims about features (analytics opt-in, footer preference manager) that are not present in the codebase.

 8. Updates to This Policy